CX-0012 Business Partner Data Pool API v5.1.1

 BPN | The business partner number for which the changelog entry was created.
 Can be either a BPNL, BPNS or BPNA. | String |

-Business Partner Type | One of the types of business partners for which the changelog entry was created: legal entity, site, address. | Enum |
+Business Partner Type | One of the business partner types. | Enum |

-Changelog Type | One of the actions for which the changelog entry was created: create, update. | Enum |
+Changelog Type | One of the changelog types. | Enum |

 Timestamp | The date and time when the changelog entry was created. | Date / Time |